dendenxu/fast-gaussian-rasterization/readme.md

 - [ ] TODO: Debug alpha channel

 ## TODOs

 - [ ] TODO: Apply more of the optimization techniques used by similar shaders, including packing the data into a texture and bit reduction during computation.
 - [ ] TODO: Thinks of ways for a backward pass.
 Welcome to discuss!
-- [ ] TODO: Compute covariance from scaling and rotation in the shader, currently it's on the CUDA side.
+- [ ] TODO: Compute covariance from scaling and rotation in the shader, currently it's on the CUDA (PyTorch) side.
-- [ ] TODO: Compute SH in the shader, currently it's on the CUDA side.
+- [ ] TODO: Compute SH in the shader, currently it's on the CUDA (PyTorch) side.

 ## Environment